 Rangoli

-Traditionally the thresholds of Indian homes were decorated with colorful Rangoli patterns and intricate lines that lend a charming and welcoming note.
-Rangoli is considered an invitation for Goddess Mahalakshmi to adorn and bless the house.
-For thousands of years, Indian homes have been adorned with paintings by women who used to pray for the well being of their families and to protect their home from the evil eye.
+Traditionally the thresholds of Indian homes were decorated with colorful rangoli patterns and intricate lines that lent a charming and welcoming note.
+A Rangoli is considered an invitation for Goddess Mahalakshmi to adorn and bless the house.
+For thousands of years, Indian homes have been adorned with paintings by women who used to pray for the wellbeing of their families and to protect their home from the evil eye.

 The different regions of India have their own versions and variations on Rangoli patterns and designs.
-From the Rangoli kolam of South India to the Rangoli patterns with powders of different hues to the artistic alpana of Bengal, the range of Rangoli designs is wide.
+From the Rangoli kolam of South India to the rangoli patterns with powders of different hues to the artistic alpana of Bengal, the range of Rangoli designs is wide.
+It is referred to as Osa, Aripona, Sonarakha and Sathiya in different parts of the country.

 Rangoli design

 Rangoli designs are created by women on the thresholds of their houses.
-Many a time it is an art that is passed down the generations.
+It is an art that is passed down the generations.
 Rangoli is derived from the words - rang (color) and aavalli (row of colors).
 The Rangoli patterns in Western Indian states of Maharashtra, Gujarat and Rajasthan are intricate and colorful.

 Deft artists use powders in attractive colors to create Rangoli designs.
 Designs for rangolis usually draw inspiration from nature - leaves, mango, swans, peacocks, flowers and creepers.

 The Bengali alpana Rangoli designs are created with crushed rice powder paste.
 Once the outlines are done, the alpanas are decorated with flower petals, grains and vermilion and dyed sawdust.
+Use materials such as flowers, rava, rice, marble dust, sawdust, petals, pulses and colored stones.
 Animals, flowers, leaves and geometrical shapes. form an important part of alpana Rangoli patterns.

 Rangoli Kolam

 The Rangoli takes the form of the kolam in south India.
-Kolam designs are usually geometrical shapes that are drawn not only in front of houses but also in pooja rooms and during auspicious and religious occasions.
+Kolam designs are usually geometrical shapes that are drawn not only in front of houses but also in pooja rooms on auspicious and religious occasions.
 A grid of dots is first created on the ground and deft fingers weave lines and curves of magic through this gridwork to form exquisite designs.
+Rangoli patterns are done with basic shapes like lines, circles, cones and arcs.
+Ornamental patterns of flowers, leaves, birds, sun, moon and creepers are used to enhance the rangoli design.
+Swastikas and conch shell patterns are used on certain religious festivals and pujas such as Satyanarayana puja and Lakshmi puja.

 These dots are said to symbolize the hurdles that we face on this journey called life.
 Typical Rangoli kolam designs are single closed winding lines intricately woven around a grid of dots.